-The symptoms of a herniated disk differ depending on the section of the spine where it occurs.
+The symptoms of a herniated disc differ depending on the section of the spine where it occurs.
 Local pain is the most frequent sign.
 It can be acute or increase gradually extending to the limbs (e.g. disk herniation to the lower spine causes pain to the leg and foot known as sciatica).
-Below is a list of symptoms, which can present either alone or in combination for herniated disks of the cervical and thoracic/lumbar spine as they are more frequently affected.
+Below is a list of symptoms, which can present either alone or in combination for herniated discs of the cervical and thoracic/lumbar spine as they are more frequently affected.

 Burning pain in the shoulders, neck and arm

 Muscle pain between neck and shoulder (trapezius muscles)